shaltut/cbsi_inv_sys/readme.txt

 (Post in chat when you start so we dont get conflicts)

 OTHER STUFF TO DO:
-	--- Make equipment that requires maimtenance red (just the text, or something to notify them that is small and looks good) and equipment that will need maintenance in the next 2 weeks yellow. (in equipment.php)
-		-This will require a lot of sql, php, JavaScript, and possibly jquery.
 	--- Have the system email all 'master' user's email addresses when a piece of equipment is nearing it's maintenance date.
-		-This will require a lot of sql, php, JavaScript, and API (if you decide to use one) knowlege.
+		-This will require a lot of sql, php, JavaScript, and API (if you decide to use one) knowlege
-	--- Adding animations anywhere they would look good and fit well. (easy to do in Jquery.
-I already added a few, and have been looking for more cool implementations)
-		- jQuery
 	--- Sorting by IDs doesnt work on any page, and sorting doesnt work at all on the table in check.php (return equipment)
 		- Either a jquery/JS error, or a php/SQL error in the _fetch pages.
 	--- Make dates on tables extracted from the DB appear in a normal format. (right now they appear as '<YEAR> - <MONTH> - <DAY>' aka -> '2019-03-08' which is confusing because that could be read as "March 8th, 2019" OR as "August 3rd, 2019" which is BAD)
 		-   can be done using php function, or an sql query.
 Probs with javascript too, but just dont lol.
-	--- LETS START DEBUGGING. (see "shit to test").

 SHIT TO TEST: